 In line with the guidelines set by the Nominations Committee and approved by the Board of Directors, the Nominations Committee receives the names of nominees and screens them based on the policies and parameters for screening nominees for independent directorship.
 The final list of candidates, with the information required under Part IV(A) and (C) of Annex "C" of SRC Rule 12, is herewith attached.
-Mr. Jeciel Benavidez nominated Mr. Allen Licup Copok, while Mr. Pacifico Tombaga Jr. nominated Mr. Vincent L. Tempongko for election as independent directors of the Company for the ensuing fiscal year 2023.
+Mr. Jeciel Benavidez nominated Mr. Allen Licup Copok and Mr. Vincent L. Tempongko, while Mr. Pacifico Tombaga Jr. nominated Mr. John Peter C. Hagerfor election as independent directors of the Company for the ensuing fiscal year 2023.
 Messrs.
-Benavidez and Tombaga Jr. are not related to either or both of the nominees for Independent Director.
+Benavidez and Tombaga Jr. are not related to any of the nominees for Independent Director.

 Messrs.
-Copok and Tempongko possess all the qualifications and none of the disqualifications of an independent director.
+Copok, Tempongko and Hager possess all the qualifications and none of the disqualifications of an independent director.

 (5) Business Experience of Executive Officers, Directors and Persons Nominated for Director for the past five (5) years or more.

-PRESENTACION S. RAMOS(81, Filipino) is a Member of the Board of The Philodrill Corporation since May 1997.
+PRESENTACION S. RAMOS (81, Filipino) is a Member of the Board of The Philodrill Corporation since May 1997.
 Mrs. Ramos also serves as Chairman of the Board of Alakor Securities Corporation and sits in the Board of Anglo Philippine Holdings Corporation (1984 to date), United Paragon Mining Corporation (1993 to date) and Philippine Red Cross.
-Mrs. Ramos also serves as Executive Officer of Peakpres Corporation, Abacus Book & Card Corp., National Book Store, Inc.,

-NBS Express, Inc., Power Books, Inc., Zenith Holdings Corporation and Alakor Corporation.
+Mrs. Ramos also serves as Executive Officer of Peakpres Corporation, Abacus Book & Card Corp., National Book Store, Inc., NBS Express, Inc., Power Books, Inc., Zenith Holdings Corporation and Alakor Corporation.